 Other Memories Impacted by Age

-Other brain functions and memories that are impacted by the changes in the brain as you age include long-term memory, the ability to process information, the ability to learn something new, ability to shift between tasks, and the ability to multitask.
-These types of memories and brain function will decline slowly over time.
+Other brain functions and memories that are impacted by the changes in the brain as you age include long-term memory, the ability to process information, the ability to learn something new, the ability to shift between tasks, and the ability to multitask.
+These types of memories and brain functions will decline slowly over time.

 How Can You Recognize Memory Loss?

-Memory loss tends to go unrecognized in the early stages because we believe that age related memory loss is normal and happens to everyone.
+Memory loss tends to go unrecognized in the early stages because we believe that age-related memory loss is normal and happens to everyone.
 And it does.
 However, you’ll notice that it will become a problem when you have difficulty engaging in essential daily tasks.